lingmengqiu/study/README.md

 # study
-record my process to study github better
+record my process to use github better